 Why fill in an eTA form?

 After the Canada eTA form has been filled out, it is checked by an automated computer system.
 Usually this system makes an assessment on whether the trip can take place on the basis of the provided information.
-It can occur, however, that the computer system questions the sincerity of the traveler’s intentions.
+It can occur, however, that the computer system questions the sincerity of the traveller’s intentions.
 In that case, the form is forwarded to an employee of the department of Immigration, Refugees, and Citizenship of the Canadian government.
-They will decide whether there is a risk attached to allowing the traveler entry into Canada.
+They will decide whether there is a risk attached to allowing the traveller entry into Canada.
 In this case, a minor delay can happen (maximum 72 hours).
-Only after a definitive confirmation of approval for the eTA Canada is given, can the trip to Canada begin
+Only after a definitive confirmation of approval for the eTA Canada is given, can the trip to Canada begin.

 What is asked in the eTA form?

 The eTA Canada form consists of four parts, which are explained further below.
 It is possible to submit a group application for multiple travellers with a single form.
 The first part of the form (contact information and date of arrival) will then apply to all travellers in the group.
 The other three parts of the Canada eTA form (passport data, employer information and background questions) need to be filled out for each individual traveller.

 Firstly, the date of arrival of the traveller or the travel company will be asked for.
 Take note that the start of the validity period of the eTA (5 years) commences directly after the form has been approved.
 Should the date of the trip be moved after approval, this is not a problem.
 No new eTA form needs to be filled in for any future trips to Canada, provided they fall under the validity period of the eTA.

 The following questions concern the contact information of the applicant.
 It is possible to submit an application for someone else, or for multiple travellers at once: in these cases, the contact information only needs to be filled out once, and it concerns the information of the person submitting the application.
 Check if the e-mail address is filled in correctly: a confirmation of the result of the application will be sent to this address.